Sunday, July 7, 2019

 LOGLINE

-An angel troubles the waters for a brother and sister on Christmas Eve.
+An angel troubles the waters for a brother and sister at Christmastime.

 PITCH

-When a magical old bridge breaks on Christmas Eve during a lantern festival on the Rhine River, 10-year-old Jule Schmidt, and her 7-year-old blind brother Killian, descend into freezing water.
+When a magical old bridge breaks on Christmas Eve during a lantern festival on the Rhine River, 10-year-old Jule Schmidt and her 7-year-old blind brother Killian descend into freezing water.
 Since Killian cannot swim, he almost dies except for the divine intervention of the Angel that Troubled the Waters.
 As the children arrive on the bank of the river with the help of their father, Killian reveals a Christmas miracle took place—he can see for the first time.

 SYNOPSIS